 - Abdominal Pain

-The only way to stop someone from drinking mouthwash is to treat the alcohol use disorder at its roots.
-Treatment for alcohol addiction includes detox as well as inpatient treatment, counseling, and rehabilitation.
-Comprehensive Wellness Center in Lantana, Florida is here to help.
+If you or a loved one is struggling with a drinking problem, Comprehensive Wellness Center in Lantana, Florida is here to help.
 We have a full staff of licensed addiction treatment specialists to help develop an individualized plan to fit each and every persons’ unique needs.
-They work closely with clients to establish a treatment plan that is right for them.
+We work closely with each client to establish a treatment plan that is right for them.